cloudwego/sonic-rs/docs/performance.md

 ## Get fields from JSON/parsing JSON on-demand

 The on-demand parsing algorithm focuses on skipping unnecessary fields, and the challenge lies in skipping JSON containers, including JSON Objects and JSON Arrays.
 This is because we need to pay attention to the brackets in the JSON string, such as `{ "key": "value {}"}`.
 We utilize the SIMD instructions to calculate the bitmap of the string, and then by counting the number of brackets, we can skip the entire JSON container.
+Reference the paper [JSONSki](https://dl.acm.org/doi/10.1145/3503222.3507719).

 The overall algorithm is as follows: